 We leave the house on December 24th and return December 27th.
-In the days before that, my wife usually generates a pick list (with a few items added from my side).
-On December 23 we go through our (ware)house and gather the amazing amount of material that you need if you go away for a few days with two 4 year olds.
+In the days before that, my wife usually generates a picklist (with a few items added from my side).
+On December 23 we go through our (ware)house and gather the amazing amount of material that you need if you go away for a few days with two 4-year-olds.
 After the pick run everything is checked and packed and if a box (bag) is full it is transferred to the outbound staging lane near the front door.
-The final last minute pick list is generated in the morning of the 24th, and after a final pick & pack the whole shipment is completed and loaded into the car, including the kids.
+The final last-minute pick list is generated on the morning of the 24th, and after a final pick & pack the whole shipment is completed and loaded into the car, including the kids.

 The two stop milk run is already planned as we will be first visiting my wife’s parents and then mine, with the same route and delivery dates each year.

 The Supply Chain of Presents

 Another important part of the Christmas operation starts in November already: the quest for presents!
 First Demand is analyzed: The catalogues of various third party suppliers are placed in front of our two biggest customers.
 When they have finished marking each and every toy they like in all the brochures they can find in the house, the total Demand is known.
 As always, Demand is higher than Supply (or at least way higher than the intended Budget), but somehow these two customers rarely complain when their order is delivered on Christmas Morning, even if not all items marked are there.